German military administration in occupied France during World War II: Daily life

 Rationing tickets for the French population, July 1944.

 Ersatz, or makeshift substitutes, took the place of many products that were in short supply; wood gas generators on trucks and automobiles burned charcoal or wood pellets as a substitute to gasoline, and wooden soles for shoes were used instead of leather.
 Soap was rare and made in some households from fats and caustic soda.
 Coffee was replaced by toasted barley mixed with chicory, and sugar with saccharin.

 The Germans seized about 80 percent of the French food production, which caused severe disruption to the household economy of the French people.
-French farm production fell in half because of lack of fuel, fertilizer and workers; even so the Germans seized half the meat, 20 percent of the produce, and 80 percent of the Champagne.
+French farm production fell by half because of lack of fuel, fertilizer and workers; even so the Germans seized half the meat, 20 percent of the produce, and 80 percent of the Champagne.
 Supply problems quickly affected French stores which lacked most items.
+Real wages fell in occupied France.

 Faced with these difficulties in everyday life, the government answered by rationing, and creating food charts and tickets which were to be exchanged for bread, meat, butter and cooking oil.
 The rationing system was stringent but badly managed, leading to malnourishment, black markets, and hostility to state management of the food supply.
 The official ration provided starvation level diets of 1,300 or fewer calories a day, supplemented by home gardens and, especially, black market purchases.

 Hunger prevailed, especially affecting youth in urban areas.
 The queues lengthened in front of shops.
 In the absence of meat and other foods including potatoes, people ate unusual vegetables, such as Swedish turnip and Jerusalem artichoke.
 Food shortages were most acute in the large cities.
 In the more remote country villages, however, clandestine slaughtering, vegetable gardens and the availability of milk products permitted better survival.

 Some people benefited from the black market, where food was sold without tickets at very high prices.
 Farmers diverted especially meat to the black market, which meant that much less for the open market.
 Counterfeit food tickets were also in circulation.
 Direct buying from farmers in the countryside and barter against cigarettes were also frequent practices during this period.
 These activities were strictly forbidden, however, and thus carried out at the risk of confiscation and fines.